Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 2. The `WeatherManager` will create a child actor called `PredictionCompareTask`.
 This actor is responsible for the task of fetching the actual and predicted temperature.
 In an actor system tasks are often prescribed their own actor, these tasks can therefore run in parallel.

-3. We want to execute fetching the actual and predicted temperature in parallel, this means that the `PredictionCompareTask` will create two child actors of type WeatherService.
+3. We want to execute fetching the actual and predicted temperature in parallel, this means that the `PredictionCompareTask` will create two child actors of type `WeatherService`.
 These child actors are of the same type and can either request the predicted or actual temperature.

 4. When the `WeatherService` has finished collecting data it returns that data to its caller, after which it will destroy itself, cleaning up its resources.